Get All the Dirt

 delivered directly to your inbox.

 Amaryllis are glorious for brightening indoors spaces and keeping winter’s gray at bay.
 Big, bold and beautiful.
 And they’re easy.
 Super easy.
 For great success you need three things: 1) good quality bulbs to start with, 2) a sunny spot and 3) a little water.
 That’s it.
-Read on for details.
-Here’s your chance to prove that your thumb is green after all.
+Read on for details and prove that your thumb is green after all.

 Amaryllis can be grown successfully indoors on a sunny windowsill, or outside in the garden if you live in a warm region, zones 8-10.
-These plants originated in Central and South America; they thrive in warmth and need bright light.
+These plants originated in Central and South America; they thrive in warmth and need good strong sunlight.

 Plant your amaryllis upon receipt.
 If you need to wait a few days, that’s fine.
-Waiting weeks, with bulbs held out of the controlled temperature and humidity conditions at our facility, results in drying and shrinking.
+Waiting weeks, with bulbs held out of the controlled temperature and humidity conditions at our facility, results in drying, shriveling and attempts to sprout without any soil to draw nutrients from.
 (Envision the amaryllis typically found in big box stores.)
 While dried bulbs are often still viable, these conditions can be stressful for the plants and may produce small or weak flowers.

 Then, wait.
 Some amaryllis varieties sprout quickly and develop a flower stalk in just 10-14 days.
 Some take weeks to get going.
 Variability within a single variety isn't uncommon; some individual bulbs just sprout faster than others.
 Papillio is notoriously slow and can take 2+ months to begin to sprout.
-During this time keep the soil very lightly moist, not wet.
+While waiting for initial sprouts, keep the soil very (very!) lightly moist, never wet.
 It’s better to err on the too-dry side than on the too-wet one.

 Note: amaryllis foliage may precede flower stalks, grow at the same time or develop afterwards.
 This timing is variety-specific and is not dependent on growing conditions.
 Don’t worry if you don’t see foliage.
 It’s not needed for flowering.

 If you live in part of the country where amaryllis can be grown outdoors, feel free to transplant your bulb to the garden come spring.
-It will probably skip a flowering season while it settles in, or bloom that first year in the summer.
+It may skip a flowering season while it settles in, or bloom that first year at an out of sync time.
 After that, your plant will resume a flowering schedule that’s normal for amaryllis, i.e. each spring.

 Light: Full sun outdoors, sunny window inside